khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

        1.2 Additionally, each user is provided with secure signed cookie contianing its first request time.
    2. Feedback systems based optimisation and lag delimeter
        1. Picture a thermostat optmising for customer set temp. - let say we want to set room temp. to X and thermostat sense current room temp. and set commands to airconditioner acccordingly inc./dec. room temp. but at the same time outside chill or sunlight will also interfer and sensor will sense and pass that as feedback.
-       2. similarly lag delimeter(time elapsed since start of sale) will optimise for no of requests reaching leaky bucket.
-       3. lag delimeter is fine tuned based on feedback of current request load to achive goal of no of requests/capacity of a leaky bucket of a LB(shopify used 16 size leaky bucket)
+       2. Similarly lag delimeter(time elapsed since start of sale) will be continously tuned based on current request load to achieve goal of no of requests/capacity of a leaky bucket of a LB(shopify used 16 size leaky bucket).
-       4. requests are categorised based on lag delimeter (per LB) into high priority and low priority requests.
+       3. requests are categorised based on lag delimeter (per LB) into high priority and low priority requests.
-       5. low priority requests are immediately throttled and high priority buckets were passed to leaky bucket.
+       4. low priority requests are immediately throttled and high priority buckets were passed to leaky bucket.
-       6. during non sale hours - lag delimeter is current time(all requests are high priority and no one is throttled).
+       5. during non sale hours - lag delimeter is current time(all requests are high priority and no one is throttled).
-       7. during sale: low priority immediately throttled, high priority go through leaky bucket.
+       6. during sale: low priority immediately throttled, high priority go through leaky bucket.
-       8. capacity of each leak bucket = total capacity/no. of load balancers.
+       7. capacity of each leak bucket = total capacity/no. of load balancers.

 6. prevents ddos
    1. blacklisting & whitleisting ip support